 This guide will help clear that jam and get your pencil back in working order.

 Pencil Jam Fix Video Explainer

 The below video might be all you need to fix your jammed pencil.
 If you need more granular instructions, you can read on below.

 How Pencil Jams Happen

 Mechanical pencils are relatively simple devices so there isn’t a lot that can go wrong.
-That said, stuff happens!
-In this case a small fragment of lead can get stuck in the sleeve or clutch of the pencil and prevent lead from pushing through.
+That said, stuff does happens.
+In this case, a small fragment of lead can get stuck in the sleeve or clutch of the pencil and prevent lead from pushing through.
 You unknowingly push the button, cramming more lead down there and usually making the situation worse.
-This is more often the case with smaller diameter lead pencils, such as 0.3mm, but it can happen to anything.
+This is more often the case with smaller diameter lead pencils, such as 0.3mm, but it can happen to any pencil.

 Jamming happens more often with smaller diameter lead pencils, such as 0.3 mm, but it can happen to any drafting or mechanical pencil.
 Harder leads (for example 2H or 3H) are more prone to breaking and more likely to jam a pencil.